Press and media

 Royal Signals Museum – home to Ptarmigan, the first digital, mobile phone

-We have worked with producers and researchers on a variety of TV programmes, films and with radio as well as with prestigious organisations, industry and the press for special articles and features.
+We work with producers and researchers on a variety of TV programmes and films and are frequent contributors to radio.
+In addition we work with prestigious organisations, industry and the press for special articles and features.

 Recent press and media credits include